A service of Illinois State University, WGLT was licensed by the FCC in 1966. Then a student-run radio station, GLT was heard only in the ISU dorms.

 Over the decades support from the University and the community has allowed GLT to become a full service public radio station, serving a central Illinois audience approaching 25,000 listeners a week at 89.1 and 103.5 FM and listeners all over the world at WGLT.org.
 An NPR member station, GLT also offers local news and music programs as well as national programs from WNYC and PRX.

-In addition to our main channel, GLT offers an all blues channel, an all jazz channel, and an all acoustic music channel as web streams.
+In addition to our main channel, GLT offers an all-blues and an all-acoustic music channel as web streams.

 - GLT is licensed to Illinois State University, and has been operating as a public service of the University since 1966.

 - Our call letters stand for Gladly Learn and Teach, inspired by the Illinois State University motto: "Gladly we learn and teach".